near/boilerplate-template-rs/README.md

 ## About

 This project is created for easy-to-start as a React + Rust skeleton template in the Pagoda Gallery.
 It was initialized with [create-near-app].
-Clone it and start to build your own gallery project!
+Use this template and start to build your own project!

 ### Built With